NGEET/fates/CONTRIBUTING.md

 ## Documentation

 Yes please!
 If you are creating new code, fixing existing code, anything.
 Please add comments in the code itself.
 Please also follow the style guide for comments.
-Also, please create and/or modify wiki documentation on this stuff too.
+Also, please create and/or modify existing wiki documentation.
+You may be asked to add documtation prior to having a pull-request approved.

 ## Additional Resources